 Globe: The War in Yemen

 In the lamentable modern history of the Arab world, Yemen might prove to be the most woeful case.
 Years of infighting, turmoil and failed infrastructure have led to Yemen to being amongst the most poverty-stricken states in the Arab world.
-And that was before 2014.
-2014 is the year that the poverty-stricken nation Yemen was once again plunged into a brutal civil war – a war that for the most part he world has ignored.
+In 2014, the poverty-stricken nation was once again plunged into a brutal civil war – a war that for the most part the world has ignored.

-Through the warfighting, blockades, and disease outbreaks, Yemen is suffering the world’s worst humanitarian crisis.
+Through the fighting, blockades and disease outbreaks, Yemen is suffering the world’s worst humanitarian crisis.
 The actual death toll from the conflict is unknown, but statistics from 2016 suggest that more than 10,000 have died in the conflict.
-Though many have dies in the massacres and indiscriminate bombings, most have perished from blockade-induced cholera outbreak that stands as the worst in Yemen’s modern history.
+Though many have died in the massacres and indiscriminate bombings, most have perished from the blockade-induced cholera outbreak that stands as the worst in Yemen’s modern history.

 Like much of the turmoil in the Arab world – specifically the civil war in Syria – the Yemeni civil war was a result of the Arab Spring uprisings in 2011.
-Protests and calls for reform echoed throughout the Arab world from Tunisia to Egypt to Syria to Yemen.
-Through the Arab Spring, Tunisia found a path towards democracy; Egypt experienced a coup; and Syria and Yemen found themselves in civil wars.
-The war in Yemen is being fought between two factions: the Houthis, a Shia rebel group, and a Saudi-led coalition in support of the old Yemeni government.
+Protests and calls for reform echoed throughout the Arab world from Tunisia to Egypt, Syria to Yemen.
+Through the Arab Spring, Tunisia found a path toward democracy, Egypt experienced a coup and Syria and Yemen found themselves in civil wars.
+The war in Yemen is being fought between two factions: the Houthis – a Shia rebel group, and a Saudi-led coalition in support of the old Yemeni government.

-Yemen have been a nation in turmoil for decades.
-Once and otherwise prosperous part of the Ottoman Empire, Yemen was first plunged into chaos in 1962 when army officers sized power in the northern region of Yemen – and action that sparked the first civil war.
+Yemen has been a nation in turmoil for decades.
+Once an otherwise prosperous part of the Ottoman Empire, Yemen was first plunged into chaos in 1962 when army officers sized power in the northern region of Yemen – an action that sparked the first civil war.
 In 1967, British troops pulled out of South Yemen (which the British inherited after defeating the Ottomans in the First World War) creating two separate Yemens – a North and a South.
-North Yemen would be ruled by a more religious government, and South Yemen would be controlled by a Marxist government loyal to the Soviet Union.
+North Yemen would be ruled by a more religious government and South Yemen would be controlled by a Marxist government loyal to the Soviet Union.

 In 1990, Yemen is united under the leadership of Ali Abdullah Saleh.
-In 1994, secessionists from the south clash with northern forces in what would be Yemen’s second civil war.
-10 years later, after years of corruption and feeling of marginalization, a new faction, the Houthis, a sect comprised of Shia Muslims (which account for around 40% of Yemen’s population), began fighting Saleh’s government in 2004.
+Four years later, secessionists from the South clash with Northern forces in what would be Yemen’s second civil war.
+Ten years later – after years of corruption and feelings of marginalization – a new faction, the Houthis, a sect comprised of Shia Muslims (which account for around 40 percent of Yemen’s population), began fighting Saleh’s government in 2004.
 Sporadic fighting occurred for six years until the Arab Spring of 2011.
 In 2014, the sporadic fighting erupted into an outright war.

 The international community, particularly the West, has had lukewarm responses to the war in Yemen.
 There are a multitude of speculations as to why that is; the Yemeni war is occurring concurrently with the Syrian civil war, a conflict that has killed 40 times more people than the Yemeni war.
 And unlike the Yemeni civil war, the Syrian civil war has also sparked a refugee crisis that has spilled into Europe.
 It would almost seem that geography is the deciding role.
 But there are other factors; the US and Britain have been willing to turn a blind eye to Saudi-induced disasters.

-This is likely because Saudi Arabia is an ally against Iran, and can be used as a tool against Iranian influence.
-Other have speculated more economic ties, such as the arms trade between the US, UK, France, and Saudi Arabia.
-With little international pressure on Saudi Arabia, and the Houthis reluctance to accept a peace deal, the war is expected to continue without an end in sight.
+This is likely because Saudi Arabia is an ally against Iran and can be used as a tool against Iranian influence.
+Others have speculated more economic ties, such as the arms trade between the US, UK, France and Saudi Arabia.
+With little international pressure on Saudi Arabia, and the Houthi reluctance to accept a peace deal, the war is expected to continue without an end in sight.